eferrea/BCI-Master/README.md

 The BCImat framework is a Matlab program that uses Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
 Here, we provide precompiled versions of the vrpn_server.cpp and vrpn_client.cpp for 64 bit Matlab both in Mac and Windows.
 If they do not work, the vrpn_server.cpp and vrpn_client.cpp contained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
 Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib needs to be built.
 Please also note that in Windows for successfully obtaining the Matlab executable of the VRPN server and client, the vrpn.lib needs to be built with the Runtime library Multi-threaded DLL (/MD).

-Here, vrpn version 7.33 in Windows and Mac was tested.

 **Running the full BCI loop (TrackM + BCImat)**